creme332/centos-scripts/samba-lab/README.md

 The login details for `Secure` are username `rasho` and password `linux5000`.
 If you had previously created `rasho`, your login details are unchanged.

 > [!NOTE]
-Each time you restart your VM, you need to run `systemctl restart smb.service nmb.service`
+Each time you restart your VM, you need to run `systemctl restart smb.service nmb.service`.

 > [!WARNING]
 When logging into `Secure` folder, do **not** tick `Save Credentials`.